department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs.md

 ---
 layout: page-breadcrumbs.html
+title: Vocational Rehab Programs | Veterans Affairs
-title: Vocational Rehab Programs for Veterans and Servicemembers
+heading: Vocational Rehab Programs for Veterans and Servicemembers
 display_title: Programs
+description: Get help finding and keeping a job with VA support-and-service tracks for Veterans and Servicemembers with service-connected disabilities that limit your ability to work.
+Find out how to apply for Vocational Rehabilitation and Employment benefits and services.
 order: 1
 template: detail-page
 no_article_bottom_padding: true